dirkneuhaeuser/exercise-problems/own_ds/README.md

 ## ST

+// goal: narrow L and R down, s.t. the intervall of this node captured.
 Often it is sufficient to use BIT, but if the operation is not inversable like max or min, or when the states are a bit more complicated then we can still use a ST. A ST uses slightly more memory, and implementationwise a bit more sophisicated.
 With Lazy Propagation we can go for efficient (log n) range updates as well.